Euphoria (Kendrick Lamar song)

 "Euphoria" (stylized in all lowercase) is a diss track by the American rapper Kendrick Lamar released amidst his highly publicized feud with the Canadian rapper Drake.
 It was unexpectedly released on April 30, 2024, through Interscope Records, as a response to Drake's "Push Ups" and "Taylor Made Freestyle".
 It was initially a YouTube exclusive before being released to streaming platforms hours later.

-"Euphoria" was produced by Cardo and Kyuro, with additional work from Johnny Juliano, Sounwave, and Daveon "Yung Exclusive" Jackson.
+"Euphoria" was produced by Cardo, Johnny Juliano, Kyuro, Sounwave, and Yung Exclusive.
 It credits Kenneth Gamble as a composer due to the introduction containing a sample of Teddy Pendergrass's 1981 song "You're My Latest, My Greatest Inspiration".
 The title is an apparent reference to the American teen drama series Euphoria, on which Drake serves as an executive producer.
 Lyrically, Lamar expresses his hatred for Drake, describing him as a scam artist and mocking his alleged insecurities regarding his race.

 "Euphoria" was Lamar's first release following his departure from Top Dawg Entertainment and Aftermath Entertainment.
-It received positive reviews from critics, who praised its humorous yet hateful tone, Lamar's performance, and double entendres.
-It broke the single-day streaming record for a hip-hop song in 2024.
-Lamar followed "Euphoria" with "6:16 in LA" on May 3, the same day Drake released his response, "Family Matters".
+It received positive reviews from critics, who praised its humorous yet hateful tone and Lamar's performance.
+It also performed commercially well, peaking at number three on the Billboard Hot 100 and Hot R&B/Hip-Hop Songs charts, and appearing in charts from various countries.
+Lamar followed "Euphoria" with "6:16 in LA" on May 3, the same day Drake released his response, "Family Matters", in which the former responded with "Meet the Grahams" within less than an hour.
+Lamar later performed "Euphoria" at The Pop Out: Ken & Friends (2024), the Super Bowl LIX halftime show (2025), and the Grand National Tour (2025).